DreamOfTheRedChamber/system-design-interviews/DeepDive_MySQL_Internals.md

   * Use case: Used in 99.99% case because it supports different types of queries
 * Hash index
   * Use case: Only applicable for == and IN type of query, does not support range query

-##### Composite index
-* Def: Multiple column builds a single index.
-MySQL lets you define indices on multiple columns, up to 16 columns.
-This index is called a Multi-column / Composite / Compound index.
-* Use cases: If certain fields are appearing together regularly in queries, please consider creating a composite index.

-##### Unique index

 #### Data structures